 Neglected and atmospheric architecture on Cambodia’s southern coast

 Kep Sur Mer (Kep-on-Sea), to give Kep its correct title, is a rather quiet coastal town in southern Cambodia.
-These days, it is known for its laid-back ambience, excellent seafood (especially crab) and as the jumping off point for nearby Koh Tonsay, better known as Rabbit Island.
+These days, it is known for its laid-back ambience, excellent seafood (especially crab) and as the jumping-off point for nearby Koh Tonsay, better known as Rabbit Island.
 But rewind a few decades back to the 1950s and ‘60s and Kep was a very different place indeed.
 Back then, it was one of the most cosmopolitan and hip locations in all of South East Asia, an upmarket beach club that played host to royalty and the Cambodian elite as well as international jet-setters and well-known film stars.
 But by the mid-70s, however, Kep was all but deserted, a ghost town where only the desperate remained.
 The high rollers and the privileged had long fled and the town was under the control of the tyrannical Khmer Rouge.
 Kep had entered its darkest period of history, a time from which it has never quite recovered.

 Situated 152 km south of Phnom Penh and 24 km west of the Vietnamese border, Kep Sur Mer began life in the early 1900s.
-The original site was carved out of the jungle by Cambodia’s French colonialists who wanted somewhere to retreat as respite from the capital, Phnom Penh.
+The original site was carved out of the jungle by Cambodia’s French colonialists who wanted somewhere to retreat as a respite from the capital, Phnom Penh.
 The town developed into an opulent seaside resort, where the well-to-do would come to undertake such activities as sailing, swimming, socialising and even gambling in the town’s own casino.
 Along with nearby Bokor Hill Station (another French colonial retreat), Kep was the place to be and soon Cambodia’s king, Norodom Sihanouk (who was an admirer of the French and particularly their architecture), his entourage and other affluent Phnom Penhois were frequenting the small seaside town on a regular basis.

-Affluent people need luxurious places to live and during the first half of the 19th century numerous villas and mansions were designed and constructed along and close to Kep’s coastline.
+Affluent people need luxurious places to live and during the first half of the 20th century, numerous villas and mansions were designed and constructed along and close to Kep’s coastline.
 No expense was spared and glorious French-style villas began to spring up throughout.
 This was Kep’s heyday and many of the villas played host to dazzling society parties where film stars such as Catherine Deneuve mingled with diplomats and the Cambodian elite.

 Cambodia gained independence from the French in 1953 but this didn’t stop the continuation of the lavish construction in Kep.
 Far from it in fact.
 This was the golden age of New Khmer Architecture: a unique architectural style that combined Modernism with elements of traditional Khmer design, and which was championed personally by King Sihanouk and his favourite architect, Vann Molyvann.